 physical limitations and personality.

-A style that blends the Philly shell from Boxing with the long guard from Muay Thai and a street practical Submission Grappling approach on top I am more of a catch wrestler and on bottom I am more BJJ orientated with an emphasis on escapes not submissions and just a touch of outside the box thinking to make offense and defense easier for a non-athletic person competing against a bigger, stronger superior athlete.
+A style that blends the Philly shell from Boxing with the long guard from Muay Thai and a street practical Submission Grappling approach on top I am more of a catch wrestler and on bottom I am more BJJ orientated with an emphasis on escapes and sweeps.
+I train to be efficient, effective and intelligent and not just to be able to physically escape or submit my opponents.
+My style is to be confusing, elusive and then overwhelming when you attack with just a touch of outside the box thinking to make offense and defense easier for a non-athletic person competing against a bigger, stronger superior athlete.

 Again this is my style of fighting for MMA or Grappling.